ohathar/Sportarr/README.md

 **Important:** Make sure `PUID` and `PGID` match the user that owns your media folders.
 You can find these by running `id` in your terminal.

 The `/config` volume stores your database and settings.
 The `/sports` volume is your media library root folder.

-The `/downloads` volume should point to where your download client saves completed files.
+**Note:** Unlike older versions, Sportarr does NOT require a `/downloads` volume mapping.
+Like Sonarr/Radarr, it gets download paths dynamically from your download client's API.
+If your download client and Sportarr see different paths (common in Docker), use **Remote Path Mappings** in Settings > Download Clients to translate between them.

 After starting the container, access the web UI at `http://your-server-ip:1867`.